vggls/Feature_extraction_with_Conv2d_Autoencoders/README.md

 ## Repo summary/presentation (UNDER CONSTRUCTION - to be completed by 5 June, 2022)

-This repo explores the use of convolutional autoencoders as feature extraction tools compared to hand-crafted features obtained by the pyAudioAnalysis Python library, in a scenario where the available training dataset consists of "a few" labelled points and "many" unlabelled points (of the same data source).
+This repo explores the use of convolutional autoencoders as feature extraction tools when compared to hand-crafted features obtained by the pyAudioAnalysis Python library, in a scenario where the available training dataset consists of "a few" labelled points and "many" unlabelled points (of the same data source).

+The unlabelled points are used via their spectograms to train a symmetric convolutional autoencoder which learns feature representations of the data.
+In each iteration of the experiment we consider potions (percentages) of the labelled training data to train two SVM classifiers of C=10 on their hand-crafted and autoencoder features respectively.
+Finally, the learned classifiers are tested on hand-crafted and code representations of a test dataset.
+We keep the weighted F1 scores.

 For the purposes of our experiments we consider data from the valence class of the [MSP Podcast](https://ecs.utdallas.edu/research/researchlabs/msp-lab/MSP-Podcast.html) dataset.
 They are divided into "negative", "neutral" and "positive" (sub)classes.

 In short, the repo consists of the following files :